 The race to be everywhere in your home is on, and as it stands, the competition is between Google and Amazon to rule the roost.
-With Amazon Echo and Google Home, smart speakers are starting to make their way into people's homes.
+With Amazon Echo and Google Home, smart speakers are the hottest trend in tech.

 That's not the only way these two companies want you to interact with their digital assistants though.
-In 2017, Amazon launched Echo Show, which was - in essence - an Echo with a display - and now has a much more accomplished update in the new Echo Show.
+In 2017, Amazon launched Echo Show, which was, in essence, an Echo with a display - and now has a much more accomplished update in the new Echo Show.
 Google's response is the smart display - and it's not going solo, it's doing it with partners.

-As you'd expect, you can also use the screen to watch videos from YouTube or watch the news, using it in a manner you may have used a small television in the kitchen in years gone by.
+As you'd expect, you can also use the screen to watch videos from YouTube or watch the news, or use it like a Chromecast, sending content to it from a variety of sources - yes, you can watch Netflix on them.

 What smart displays are available?

 Google Home Hub

 The daddy of smart displays - but not the first to launch - the Google Home Hub adopts the design of other Google Home devices, presenting a neat little 7-inch display for you to get chatty with.
 It doesn't have a camera, which sets it apart from many of the devices on this list and it's also one of the most affordable out there.
 It's a great experience, from a device we love.

 The Lenovo Smart Display takes that Google Assistant experience and offers it in two sizes, at 8 or 10.1-inches.
 The 10.1-inch model has a sharp display, but the interesting thing about this device is the design.
 The rear of the 10-inch model is finished in bamboo and curves towards the speaker end so it can stand vertically - which you can use for video calling, but not a lot else (the UI doesn't rotate).
 With a speaker at one end the sound isn't great, but the experience overall is pretty good.